Place Value Word Problems

 Example 1:

-The problem asks for a number that has 6 thousands, a number of hundreds that is 2 less than the number of thousands, a number of tens that is 1 more than the number of hundreds, and a number of ones that is 3 more than the number of thousands.
+The problem asks for a number that has 6 thousand, several hundreds that is 2 less than the number of thousands, several tens that is 1 more than the number of hundreds, and several ones that is 3 more than the number of thousands.
 What is this number?

 Solution: You want to find the number 6 … … …